freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Source Interface
 ----------------

-The *Source Interface* is the website that sources will access to submit documents and communicate with *Journalists*.
+The *Source Interface* is the website that *Sources* will access to submit documents and communicate with *Journalists*.
 This site is hosted on the *Application Server* and can only be accessed through Tor.